Unitech/pm2/ADVANCED_README.md

 force             -> --force
 ```

-Yap, if the `alias` exists, you can using it as a CLI option, but do not forget to turn the camelCasing to underscore split - `executeCommand` to `--execute_command`.
+If the `alias` exists, you can using it as a CLI option, but do not forget to turn the camelCasing to underscore split - `executeCommand` to `--execute_command`.